 The number of drives in the volume group

 The processing power of the storage array controllers When you change the segment size for a volume, I/O performance is affected, but your data remains available.

 Shows the setting for modification priority, which only appears for volumes in a volume group.

 The modification priority defines how much processing time is allocated for volume modification operations relative to system performance.
 You can increase the volume modification priority, although this might affect system performance.

 Move the slider bars to select a priority level.

 Modification priority rates — The lowest priority rate benefits system performance, but the modification operation takes longer.
 The highest priority rate benefits the modification operation, but system performance might be compromised.

 Shows the caching setting, which you can change to impact the overall I/O performance of a volume.

-The volume settings are changed based on your selections.
+System Manager changes the volume’s settings based on your selections.